lrossin/dwiki/player_characters/kalland.md

 Survival Tip 2: Win the day, save the girl, save the world and drink copious amounts of mead.

 After my heroic display on the trash panda.
-I  stumbled upon an emerald lodged into a hilt with no blade.
+I  stumbled upon an emerald lodged into a blade-less hilt.
 After collecting ourselves(and scattered pieces of bunt) we talked with a peculiar little halfling Barnabis.
 We began to set off towards the city Cyfaruan.
 During the night we found rest at a very small but nice inn.
 We relaxed and loosened up our achy joints with a few drinks.
 Still shaken that a mighty warrior like Zulban was taken down so effortlessly, I decided to ask him to see his shield.
 I began working my little fingers to infuse some of my magic into the shield.
 With thoughts of Zulbans god in mind I buff his shield to always keep him safe.
 ### Session 14: Test of Knowledge
 today is the day of my test to get into the tower of knowledge.
 The grounds are booming with festivities, magic and shops galore.
 Upon arriving I find a nice salesman with trinkets, odds and ends that sort of thing.
 He shows me a peculiar marble, a marble of location.
 I couldn't help myself and spent a good chunk of my "savings" on it.